- Sardar Patel: The Iron man of India

 Ashoka’s younger brother – A carefree youth

-This episode was about Ashoka’s younger brother.
-He was a carefree youth and used to make fun of the Buddhist monks, their grim faces and their concept that the world is full of sorrows.
+This episode centers on Ashoka’s younger brother, a carefree youth who often mocked the Buddhist monks, their serious expressions, and their belief that the world is full of sorrows.

-Ashoka’s Younger brother was always in conflict with Ashoka about his kindness and charity towards the monks.
-One day he grossly misbehaved with a monk and Ashoka felt that the time has come to make him realize his mistakes.
-He devised a plan with his prime minister.
+He was frequently in conflict with Ashoka over his kindness and charity towards the monks.
+One day, he grossly misbehaved with a monk, prompting Ashoka to realize it was time to address his brother’s behavior.
+Ashoka devised a plan with his prime minister to make him understand his mistakes.

 Ashoka’s plan to make his brother realize his mistake

-One day when Ashoka was not in the court the prime minister prompted the younger brother to sit on Ashoka’s throne to get a feel of it.
-As soon as he sat, Ashoka entered, blamed him for a hidden desire to occupy his throne, got him arrested and ordered his execution.
+One day, in Ashoka’s absence from the court, the prime minister prompted his younger brother to sit on Ashoka’s throne to experience what it felt like.
+As soon as he took the seat, Ashoka entered, accused him of harboring a secret ambition to take over the throne, and had him arrested with orders for his execution.

 Ashoka’s younger brother becoming a monk

-Next month Ashoka told him the truth that it was all a drama to make him respect the grim-faced monks who have no interest in worldly pleasures as they are always aware of the ultimate end.
-This event dramatically changed the course of his fun-filled brother’s life.
-He accepted Buddhism and became a monk.
-Life brings forth situations that completely change a man’s destiny.
+Next month just before the execution, Ashoka revealed the truth to his brother that it had all been a charade to help him understand and respect the grim-faced monks who shunned worldly pleasures, always conscious of the ultimate end.
+This event dramatically changed the course of his once fun-filled brother’s life.
+He embraced Buddhism and became a monk.
+Indeed, life brings situations that can completely alter a man’s destiny.“

 Mauryean Dynasty